-Deadheading Crossandra throughout the summer encourages new blooms and keeps your plant looking tidy.
+Deadheading perennial plants like Crossandra throughout the summer encourages new blooms and keeps your plant tidy.

 How to Deadhead Crossandra Flowers?

-Follow the steps below correctly to ensure you do not mess up the cutting.
+Follow the steps below correctly to ensure fruitful deadheading.

-- Check the plants for any dead or wilted flowers.
+- Check the plants for any wilted or crispy brown flowers.